-If you’ve been injured because of someone else’s carelessness and are considering filing a lawsuit, you’re probably asking yourself: ”How long will my case last?”
+If you have been injured because of someone else’s carelessness and are considering filing a lawsuit, you are probably asking yourself: “How long will my case last?”

-Each case is unique.
-However, several factors can have a marked affect on the length of your case.
-In general, straightforward cases can be resolved in as little as six months, while complex cases can take two or more years to resolve.
-At Briskman Briskman & Greenberg, we don’t rush to accept the first settlement offer an insurance company makes because it’s often mediocre.
-We’re prepared to dig in our heels and negotiate a more just settlement or try the case before a jury.
-It is critical, therefore, to be patient throughout the whole process to give you the best chance for success.
+Each case is different.
+However, several factors can affect the length of your case.
+Generally, straightforward cases can be resolved in as little as six months, while complex cases can take two or more years to resolve.
+At Briskman Briskman & Greenberg, we do not rush to accept the first settlement offer an insurance company makes because an insurance company’s first offer is typically inadequate to fully cover the damages you sustained.
+We are prepared to dig in our heels and negotiate a more fair settlement or try the case before a jury.

 4 Key Factors Affecting the Length of Your Case